pcrumley/tristanAutomater/README.md

 Once you are happy with your config file, login to perseus, `module load anaconda3` and `python automater.py`.
 Check the `ROOT_DIRECTORY` for your runs.

 ## Known issues
-Will not work for 3D runs (will work for 2D runs, 1D runs not tested but may work.)
+Will not work for 3D runs (will work for 2D runs, 1D runs not tested but should work.)